Bruce Lee: Family

 In the 2018 biography Bruce Lee: A Life, Matthew Polly identifies Lee's maternal grandfather as Ho Kom-tong, who had often been reported as his adoptive grandfather.
 Ho Kom-tong's father, Charles Maurice Bosman, was a Dutch Jewish businessman from Rotterdam.
 He moved to Hong Kong with the Dutch East India Company and served as the Dutch consul to Hong Kong at one time.
 He had a Chinese concubine named Sze Tai with whom he had six children, including Ho Kom Tong.
 Bosman subsequently abandoned his family and immigrated to California.
 Ho Kom Tong became a wealthy businessman with a wife, 13 concubines, and a British mistress who gave birth to Grace Ho.

-His younger brother Robert Lee Jun-fai is a notable musician and singer, his group The Thunderbirds were famous in Hong Kong.
+His younger brother Robert Lee Jun-fai is a musician and singer; he performed in the Hong Kong group The Thunderbirds.
 A few singles were sung mostly or all in English.
 Also released was Lee singing a duet with Irene Ryder.
 Lee Jun-fai lived with Lee in Los Angeles in the United States and stayed.
-After Lee's death, Lee Jun-fai released an album and the single by the same name dedicated to Lee called The Ballad of Bruce Lee.
+After Lee's death, Lee Jun-fai released an album and a single by the same name dedicated to Lee called "The Ballad of Bruce Lee".

 While studying at the University of Washington he met his future wife Linda Emery, a fellow student studying to become a teacher.
-As relations between people of different races was still banned in many US states, they married in secret in August 1964.
+As relations between people of different races were still banned in many US states, they married in secret in August 1964.
 Lee had two children with Linda: Brandon (1965–1993) and Shannon Lee (born 1969).
 Upon's Lee passing in 1973, she continued to promote Bruce Lee's martial art Jeet Kune Do.
 She wrote the 1975 book Bruce Lee: The Man Only I Knew, on which the 1993 feature film Dragon: The Bruce Lee Story was based.
 In 1989, she wrote the book The Bruce Lee Story.
 She retired in 2001 from the family estate.

 Lee died when his son Brandon was eight years old.
 While alive, Lee taught Brandon martial arts and would invite him to visit sets.
-This gave Brandon the desire to act and went on to study the craft.
+This gave Brandon the desire to act and he went on to study the craft.
 As a young adult, Brandon Lee found some success acting in action-oriented pictures such as Legacy of Rage (1986), Showdown in Little Tokyo (1991), and Rapid Fire (1992).
 In 1993, at the age of 28, Brandon Lee died after being accidentally shot by a prop gun on the set of The Crow.